 E-discovery represents a unique and constantly evolving intersection of technology and law.
-Many of today's e-discovery experts" have acquired their knowledge through ad-hoc training methods such as CLE presentations, product training, seminars and conferences, along with real-world trial and error.
+But, the vast majority of law schools still do not provide e-discovery course material in their curricula.
+Therefore, many of today's e-discovery "experts" have acquired their knowledge through ad-hoc training methods such as CLE presentations, product training, seminars, and conferences - along with real-world trial and error.

 So if you are looking to become certified, which one is right for you and your organization?
 Here is a description of the most recognized offerings today, in alphabetical order: